awsdocs/amazon-ec2-user-guide/doc_source/EBSPerformance.md

 ### Track performance using Amazon CloudWatch<a name="cloudwatch"></a>

 Amazon Web Services provides performance metrics for Amazon EBS that you can analyze and view with Amazon CloudWatch and status checks that you can use to monitor the health of your volumes\.
-For more information, see [Monitoring the status of your volumes](monitoring-volume-status.md)\.
+For more information, see [Monitor the status of your volumes](monitoring-volume-status.md)\.